statamic/docs/content/collections/docs/assets.md

     <figcaption>The asset editor in editing an image.</figcaption>
 </figure>

 ## Metadata

-- Each asset in a container will have a corresponding yaml file located in a `.meta` subdirectory. eg. `images/tree.jpg` would have an `images/.meta/tree.jpg.yaml`
+- Each asset in a container has a corresponding yaml file located in a `.meta` subdirectory.
+For example, `images/tree.jpg` gets an `images/.meta/tree.jpg.yaml` cache file.
-- These files contain cached data about the files which increases performance (since it doesn't have to be continually recalculated).
-Things like image dimensions, file size, last modification dates.
+- These files contain cached data, including but not limited to: image dimensions, file size, last modification dates, and so on.
-- They also contain user generated data.
+- These cache files can also contain user created data.
 The fields are defined by the asset container's blueprint.
-Typically things like alt text, focal points, etc.
+Typically these are alt text, focal points, descriptions, and so on, but they could be anything you want at all.
-- Note: This differs from v2, where user generated data lived inside a big array in the container's yaml file.
-- The option to version control these files - like the assets themselves - is up to you.
+- You may version control these files along with the assets themselves.
+It's up to you if you find that helpful.

 ``` yaml
 size: 9151